MrHighTech20/Terraform-Vcenter/README.md

 2. **Install Terraform**

-   You need to access officialy page of Terraform and following the steps to install in your computer.
+   You need to access the official page of Terraform and follow the steps to install it in your computer.

 3. **Set your environment variables with your VCenter credentials**